-The total borrowing costs incurred by the Group from its short-term, long-term debts as of March 31, 2015 amounted to P132.44 million.
-Borrowing cost capitalized amounted to P131.09 million as of March 31, 2015.
+The total borrowing costs incurred by the Group from its short-term, long-term debts and bonds payable as of March 31, 2016 amounted to P231.94 million.
+Borrowing cost capitalized amounted to P208.92 million for the period ended March 31, 2016.

-Interest Expense
+Interest Expense and Other Finance Charges

-Interest and other financing charges for the short term and long-term debt for the three month period ended March 31, 2015 amounted to P18.45 million.
+Interest and other financing charges for the short term, long-term debt and bonds payable for the three month period ended March 31, 2015 amounted to P23.02 million.